 This section of the Strategy will highlight the current status regarding nutrients within the Carmarthenshire SACs, helping to establish current understanding of the existing conditions and the scale of the challenge.
-It will also summarise key responses to date from key stakeholders.
+It will also summarise key elements of the responses to date from key stakeholders.